 COMM 460 - Social and Nonprofit Marketing

-This course explores the role of marketing and communications as essential strategic functions within an effective nonprofit organization.
-Fundamental marketing concepts and strategies are reinforced as they relate specifically to: 1) non-profits, 2) social marketing designed to change society’s behaviour and 3) cause-related-marketing within the corporate sector.
+This course explores the core principles of marketing within the context of social and environmental causes including healthcare, sustainability, public safety and human rights.
+Fundamental marketing strategies are reinforced as they relate to: 1) non-profits, 2) social marketing designed to change laws and/or society’s behaviour and 3) cause-related-marketing within the corporate sector.

 We will discuss how brands compete in an environment full of choices and effective tactics they employ as the public becomes increasingly demanding of positive impact beyond profits.
 Students will learn how to think critically and creatively about building, sustaining, measuring and defending purposeful brands